November 11, 2017

 Every single day 22 veterans will tragically end their lives.
 It’s this alarming statistic that inspired a film crew to capture this story of hope, healing, and inner transformation.
 The United States Concealed Carry Association is proud to have one of the veterans on staff, Anthony Anderson, appear in the film Almost Sunrise, which calls attention to these unsung veterans’ inner pain.
 The film is also an urgent call to action for communities to better understand the invisible wounds of those who defend our freedoms.
 In a special Veterans Day offer, those interested can purchase the film at the USCCA website.
 For every copy you purchase, we’ll send a second to share the share Almost Sunrise’s heartfelt story with someone you know; it could very well save a life or bring understanding to a family in need of a ray of hope.

-The U.S. Concealed Carry Association (USCCA) provides education, training and self-defense insurance to responsible American gun owners.
+The U.S. Concealed Carry Association (USCCA) provides self-defense education, training and legal protection to responsible American gun owners.
 Headquartered in West Bend, WI, the USCCA is the largest and fastest-growing association whose sole focus is the responsibly armed American.